Hardhat-Enterprises/breaking-captcha/README.md

 ### Recognition

 We will experiment with different parameters to achieve optimal results for a SVM classifier.
-We will also experiemnent with other types of classification models to see if we can make some improvements on this step of the pipeline.
+We will also experiment with other types of classification models to see if we can make some improvements on this step of the pipeline.

 ### Post-processing